tangentstorm/pl0rx/README.md

 pl0rx
 =====

-pl/0 for retro in implish
+A pl/0 implementation for retro, created with [implish](http://github.com/tangentstorm/implish/).